A primer on semiconvex functions in general potential theories: Strict comparison with minimal monotonicity and semiconvex functions

 which, \emph{a priori}, might be the maximal monotonicity cone for $\call F$.
-As noted previously, $\call M_0$ is not a subequation because it has empty interior and hence does not satisfy the topological property (T).
-In such a situation, the methods described in the previous subsection do not apply.
-However, one can ask under what situations does $\call M_0$-monotonicity for $\call F$ still yield comparison in the potential theory determined by $\call F$?
-One way is to focus on \emph{quasi-convex} subharmonics and to add a \emph{strictness} assumption.
-To that end, we give the following notion of \emph{strong strictness}.
+As noted previously, $\call M_0$ is not a subequation because it has empty interior and hence does not satisfy the topological property \eqref{(T)}.
+In such a situation, the methods described in the previous section do not apply.
+However, one can ask under what situations $\call M_0$-monotonicity for $\call F$ still yields comparison in the potential theory determined by $\call F$.
+One way is to focus on \emph{semiconvex} subharmonics and to add a \emph{strictness} assumption; to that end, we give the following notion of \emph{strong strictness}.